-AB 1456, Low.
+AB 2253, Low.
 Professional licensure.

-(1) Existing law provides for the licensure and regulation of health facilities by the State Department of Public Health.
+Existing law provides for the licensure and regulation of health facilities by the State Department of Public Health.
 Existing law prohibits the licensure requirements for professional personnel, including psychologists, marriage and family therapists, clinical social workers, and professional clinical counselors, in the state and other governmental health facilities licensed by the department from being less than for those professional personnel in health facilities under private ownership.
-Existing law authorizes the department to waive that requirement for persons in the profession of psychology who are gaining qualifying experience for licensure in that profession in this state, and prohibits the waiver from exceeding 3 years from the date the employment commences in this state.
+Existing law authorizes the department to waive that requirement for persons in the professions of psychology, marriage and family therapy, clinical social work, or professional clinical counseling who are gaining qualifying experience for licensure in that profession in this state.

-Existing law requires that a person employed or under contract to provide diagnostic, treatment, or other mental health services in the state or to supervise or provide consultation on these services in the state correctional system be a physician and surgeon, a psychologist, or other health professional, licensed to practice in this state.
-Existing law authorizes the Secretary of the Department of Corrections and Rehabilitation to waive that requirement for persons in the profession of psychology who are gaining qualifying experience for licensure in that profession in this state, and prohibits the waiver from exceeding 3 years from the date the employment commences in this state.
+Existing law requires that a person employed or under contract to provide diagnostic, treatment, or other mental health services, or to supervise or provide consultation on these services, in the state correctional system be a physician and surgeon, a psychologist, or other health professional, licensed to practice in this state.
+Existing law authorizes the Secretary of the Department of Corrections and Rehabilitation to waive that requirement for persons in the professions of psychology or social work who are gaining qualifying experience for licensure in that profession in this state.